Cyber attack

 How you could be affected

-A cyber attack could result in:
+A cyber attack might cause:

-• disruption to daily life
+• problems in daily life

-• financial loss
+• loss of money

-• stolen sensitive / personal information
+• theft of personal information

-• damage to personal / business reputation
+• harm to your reputation

 What you should do